 Not really.
-I have four words for you: morir soñando (milk and orange) ice cream.
+I have four words for you: morir soñando ice cream!

 Well, food evolves, some dishes have appeared now that didn't exist 12 years ago.
 And I have come up with some dishes that heavily borrow from our cuisine and that some that people have simply adopted as part of our Dominican heritage.